Myles215/DistributedSystems/README.md

 server and paxos clients works as expected.
 I use a mock client and mock server to have control over the flow of data.
 I also use clients and a server on a thread to be able to run multiple things at once.
 These tests can be run with ./gradlew test.

+To manually run, first run 'make' to compile everything, then do java paxos.Server from the base directory, you may use a port but by default it will be on 4567.
+After this has started you may start any number of clients.
+To make a standard acceptor that joins and listens for proposer messages, do: java paxos.PaxosClient 'ID' 'port' ID corresponds to a number between 1 and 9 that identifies the client, no two clients may have the same idea and there will be an error if you try this.
+The port is obviously the port.
+To start a client as a proposer, similarly do: java paxos.PaxosClient 'ID' 'port' 'value' to propose the value identified in args[2].
+Next, to start with a client do: java paxos.PaxosClient 'ID' 'port' 'value' 'role' where role is: 2, 3 or any number between 4 and 9.
+You can have each role on an accpetor or proposer, to set it to a proposer, set value to a string, to set it to an acceptor set value to "".

+One thing to remember is proposers will not communicate with acceptors not connected when the proposer starts.
+So, if you want to manually run start acceptors before starting the proposer.

+Role explanation.
+Role 2 when a proposer sometimes leaves the cafe and when an accpetor sometimes misses messages as they are forgetful or at the cafe.
+Role 3 makes the proposer go to sleep for long periods and miss messages when camping as an acceptor.
+Role 4 to 9 makes acceptors miss some messages.

 ## Scenarios
 To fill in assignment requirements I've made a few 'scenarios' files in the test directory.
 These can be run with:
 ./gradlew test --tests 'testName'